‘A Dark Day in American History’: Hollywood Condemns the Supreme Court for Overturning Roe v. Wade

 On the eve of the Supreme Court’s announcement, Samantha Bee called a decision to overturn Roe v.
 Wade “devastating,” adding, “Twenty-six states will likely move to ban abortion immediately, which is a shame.
 Because the only interesting thing to do in North Dakota is get an abortion.
 A right to choose whether or not to have a baby is being dismantled by a party that really fucking wants that baby to die as soon as possible after it’s born.”

 Elizabeth Banks summarized the decision by writing, “Everybody gets a gun but nobody gets bodily autonomy.
-America,” while music duo Aly & Aj similarly reacted.
-“Sad day to be an American between Roe vs. Wade & NYC gun laws being struck down.”
+America,” while music duo Aly & AJ similarly tweeted, “Sad day to be an American between Roe vs. Wade & NYC gun laws being struck down.”

 Everybody gets a gun but nobody gets bodily autonomy.
 America.